 Bar-Headed Goose Identification

 Like all waterfowl, the bar-headed goose has a triangular, spatulate-shaped bill, and the bill is bright orange with a contrasting black nail.
-These geese have a long neck and deep chest, and genders are similar though males are slightly larger than females.
+These geese have a long neck and deep chest, and genders are similar though males are slightly larger and heavier than females.

 The white head is marked with a pair of U-shaped bands crossing the nape, and the upper band that starts behind the eyes is thicker than the lower band.
 The neck is brownish-gray with a white vertical stripe down each side.
 The body is grayish above and brownish below, darkest near the legs, though some minor white barring may show both above and below.
 The lowest part of the abdomen and the undertail coverts are white.
 The primary feathers are black, and the tail is a light gray-brown.
 In flight, the dark primary and secondary feathers create a thick, black trailing edge to the wing.
 The legs and webbed feet are bright orange, and the eyes are dark.

 Juveniles are similar to adults but generally duller overall, with greenish-yellow bill, legs, and feet.
 Young birds also lack the distinctive head bars, but instead have a black cap on the head.

 These geese have a low honking call they use almost continuously in flight.
 On land, softer calls or small trills can occasionally be heard.